-If you received an amount from a portion of a foreign trust of which you are treated as the owner, please complete lines 24 and 27 in Part III.
+If you received an amount from a portion of a foreign trust of which you are treated as the owner and you have correctly reported any information required on Part II and the trust has filed a Form 3520-A with the IRS, do not separately disclose distributions again in Part III.
 If you received an amount from a foreign trust that would require a report under both Parts III and IV (gifts or bequests) of Form 3520, report the amount only in Part III.

 Line 24.
-Report any cash or the FMV of other property that you received (actually or constructively, directly or indirectly) from a foreign trust during the current tax year, whether or not taxable, unless the amount is a loan to you from the trust or constitutes uncompensated use of trust property, both of which must be reported on line 25.
+Report any cash or other property that you received (actually or constructively, directly or indirectly) from a foreign trust during the current tax year, whether or not taxable, unless the amount is a loan to you from the trust that must be reported on line 25.
 For example, if you are a partner in a partnership that receives a distribution from a foreign trust, you must report your allocable share of such payment as an indirect distribution from the trust.

 Line 24, column (c).
 The filer is permitted to enter the basis of the property in the hands of the beneficiary (as determined under section 643(e)(1)), if lower than the FMV of the property, but only if the taxpayer is not required to complete Schedule A (lines 31 through 38) due to lack of documentation.
-For these purposes, lack of documentation refers to a situation in which the filer checked "No" on line 29 or 30 because (a) the beneficiary did not receive a Foreign Grantor Trust Beneficiary Statement or a Foreign Nongrantor Trust Beneficiary Statement from the trust, or (b) such statement did not contain all six of the items specified under the instructions for line 29 or 30, later.
+For these purposes, lack of documentation refers to a situation in which the filer checked "No" on line 29 or 30 because (a) the beneficiary did not receive a Foreign Grantor Trust Beneficiary Statement or a Foreign Nongrantor Trust Beneficiary Statement from the trust or (b) such statement did not contain all six of the items specified under the instructions for line 29 or 30, later.

 Line 25.
-If you or a U.S. person related to you received a loan of cash or marketable securities, directly or indirectly, from a related foreign trust, or the uncompensated use of trust property, the amount of such loan or the FMV of the use of trust property will be treated as a reportable distribution, whether or not taxable.
+If you, a U.S. beneficiary, or a U.S. person related to you or the U.S. beneficiary, received a loan of cash or marketable securities, directly or indirectly, from a foreign trust, the amount of such loan will be treated as a distribution to you or the U.S. beneficiary, unless the obligation issued by you, the U.S. beneficiary, or the U.S. person related to you or the U.S. beneficiary, in exchange for the loan, is a qualified obligation.
 For this purpose, a loan to you by an unrelated third party that is guaranteed by a foreign trust is generally treated as a loan from the trust.

 Line 25, column (e).
-Answer "Yes" if an obligation given in exchange for the loan is a qualified obligation (defined earlier).
+Answer "Yes" if your obligation given in exchange for the loan is a qualified obligation (defined earlier).